isc-projects/stork/doc/devel.rst

 Agent API
 =========

-The connection between the ``Stork Server`` and the agents is established using gRPC over http/2.
+The connection between ``stork-server`` and the agents is established using gRPC over http/2.
 The agent API definition is kept in the ``backend/api/agent.proto`` file.
 For debugging purposes, it is possible to connect to the agent using the `grpcurl